densenden/visionboard/README.md

 ### Section 1: Office in High-Rise
 - Headline: "Home Inspiration Relaxation Bliss" (with varying font weights)
 - Affirmation: "Start your day with clarity and purpose.
 Visualize your goals before taking action."
-- Branding: "SenVision" in top-left corner
+- Branding: "SenVision" in black color at top-left corner

 ### Section 2: Bungalow in Nature
 - Headline: "Serenity Nature Balance Growth" (with varying font weights)